nachtvlinder/SeeMyHouse/workflow.md

 session.
 I adopted a code line from our team chat which I have yet to analyze in further detail at that time.

+## November 18, 2020
+Today I implemented nearly all of the steps in the basic python script, which will be maintained as the product in its most basic form.
+Tomorrow I hope to both implement a simple GUI using PySimpleGUI and Brython to make this available on the Github Page linked to the project repository.

+Implemented today:
+- Text interface
+- Conversions of coordinates
+- Selecting window around coordinate
+- Repeated testing
+- Testing different coordinates
+- Analyzing spiking problem
+- Finishing touches on plotting

+Improvements in mind:
+- Making the code somewhat more modular, so it can be extended upon with different UX interfaces
+- Deploying a simple GUI interface
+- If possible deploying a web accessible interface
+- Fixing the spiking/scaling problem

+Overall this was a very productive day, thanks to the many research and preparations done in previous days.